-Both homework assignments involve setting up some experiments in R or Python, experimenting, and writing a short report about the results.
-Discussing the problems in the group is encouraged, but every participant must do their own experiments and write a report on their own.
+Both homework assignments involve setting up some experiments in R, experimenting, and writing a short report about the results.
+Discussing the problems in the group is encouraged, but every participant must do her or his experiments and write her or his report on her or his own.

-Date information about the exam and resit can be found in the Time Table pdf document under the tab “Masters Programme” at http://www.math.leidenuniv.nl/statscience.
-The room and building for the exam will be announced on the electronic billboard, to be found at the opposite of the entrance, the content can also be viewed here.
+Date information about the exam and resit can be found in the Time Table 2014-15 pdf document under the tab “Masters Programme” at http://www.math.leidenuniv.nl/statscience.
+The exams take place in the Snellius building, the room will be announced on the electronic billboard, to be found at the opposite of the entrance, the content can also be viewed here.

 - T. Hastie, R. Tibshirani, J. Friedman, The Elements of Statistical Learning, 2nd edition, 2009.